sjentsch/lsjDocs/lsj/Ch05_Graphics_2.rst

 .. figure:: ../_images/lsj_boxplot2.*
    :alt: Violin plot of ``afl.margins``

-   Violin plot of the ``afl.margins`` variable plotted in jamovi, alsow showing a box plot and data points
+   Violin plot of the ``afl.margins`` variable from the |aflsmall_margins|_ file plotted in jamovi, alsow showing a box plot and data points

 .. ----------------------------------------------------------------------------